Black-Eagle-Software/bes_CMS/README.md

 DBASE_PASSWORD_DEV='some value'
 DBASE_DATABASE_DEV='some value'
 ```

+*If it is desirous to run both a produciton and development server, we would recommend having them hosted on 2 different machines/virtual machines if possible.
+Express passport uses cookies to manage sessions and cookies are bound to a host.
+If 2 servers are running on the same host, one option would be to access one server via IP directly to workaround this issue.*
 ##### Developing Over a Network Share
 For some systems doing development on a network share, the Node.js webpack may not pick up when files are changed.
 Similarly, nodemon may not reload the server after files change.
 One possible work around for this is to add the following entry to the .env file:
 ```javascript